onnovalkering/brane/docs/architecture.md

 ---

 # Architecture
-Brane consists of two parts: a programming model (Fig. 1) and a runtime system (Fig. 4).
+Conceptually, Brane consists of two parts: a __programming model__ and a __runtime system__.

-## Programming Model
+## Programming model
-Initially, the runtime system, i.e. a [Brane instance](/brane/installation#instance), starts out with only a minimal set of functionalities.
+Initially, the runtime system starts out as a barebone with only a minimal set of functionalities.
 With the tools provided by the programming model, the runtime system can, programmatically, be molded based on use-case specific requirements.
 This is done by populating the runtime system's registry with custom functions.
 And, after that, (interactively) developing workflows and/or services.

 During the above, the programming model assumes a separation of concerns between users based on their role.
 Typically we distinguish the following roles: domain experts, domain scientists, research engineers, and system engineers.
 Domain experts and system engineers will contribute lower-level functions, e.g. algorithms and (optimized) data transfers.
 The research engineers are responsible for the higher-level functions, possibly reusing one ore more lower-level functions.
 Once a sufficient set of functions is available, the domain scientists will use these as building blocks for workflows and/or services.
 This seperation is not cut into stone nor in any way enforced, any variation is possible.